-We present information on methamphetamine deaths, state crime lab cases, and publicly funded treatment episodes for Washington state and for counties.
+We present information on methamphetamine deaths and state crime lab cases for Washington state and for counties.
 Data are from state agencies originally, but the analysis is our own.
 For more information on data, see details at the end of the page.

 Many of the charts on this page are interactive.
 You can move your pointer over or click on a data point to see the count or rate, or on an item in the legend to highlight that data series.
 This does not apply to downloaded charts.